-Gamma Knife radiosurgery is a type of radiology treatment.
+Gamma Knife radiosurgery is a type of radiotherapy treatment.
 It’s also called stereotactic radiosurgery.
 Even though it’s called surgery, a Gamma Knife procedure does not use surgery.
 It also isn’t a knife.
 Gamma Knife uses very precise beams of gamma rays to treat an area of disease (lesion) or growth (tumor).
 It’s most often used in the brain.
 The beams of gamma radiation send a very intense dose of radiation to a small area without a need to make an incision.
 Radiosurgery destroys cells so that they can’t grow.
 A lesion or tumor will shrink in size over time.

 Gamma Knife radiosurgery is called surgery because the end result is similar to removing a lesion with surgery.
 The beams of radiation are precisely focused to reach the lesion, with little effect on nearby healthy tissue.
 The Gamma Knife system is one type of radiosurgery system.
 Gamma Knife is a brand name.

 A Gamma Knife procedure is done by a treatment team.
 The team is led by a radiation oncologist.
 This is a specialist in radiation treatment for cancer.
 The other team members may include: